Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 Both <!> and !> work well with this option

 # This is a comment
-You an add comments by starting your line with #
+You can add comments by starting your line with #
 Only works in the restriction section specifically
 I added this so you can comment out some restrictions without deleting the line